4 Fastest Ways to Ripen Tomatoes in the Garden

 You can induce stress simply by reducing the amount of water you give them.

 Do this gradually to allow the plants to adapt, giving less and less water each time over a three-week period.
-You don’t want to stress the plants too much at first (which could cause blossom end rot, split fruits, or cracks).
+You don’t want to stress the plants too much at first (which could cause blossom end rot or split or cracked tomatoes).

 This intentional withholding of water is similar to a growing technique known as dry farming, which commercial farmers use to improve flavor.